MathiasStadler/rust_serde_json/Rust_Option _and_Result.md

 ```

-## Bubble up the error
+## Bubble up the error- return number

-> for this examples nee we the crate reqwest and  cargo add tokio-tasks
+> for this examples nee we the crate reqwest with features = ["blocking","json"]

 ```bash
 cargo add reqwest